Is there a limit on the quantity of marijuana that I can purchase?

 How does a veteran qualify for a patient registry identification card?

-A qualifying patient who is also a veteran and receives medical care and treatment at a VA hospital must be an Illinois resident, have a qualifying debilitating medical condition, provide a copy of official hospital medical records, provide a copy of his/her DD214 or equivalent certified document, complete the fingerprint based background check, and submit a non-refundable application fee.
+A qualifying patient who is also a veteran and receives medical care and treatment at a VA hospital must be an Illinois resident, have a qualifying debilitating medical condition, provide a copy of official hospital medical records, provide a copy of his/her DD214 or equivalent certified document, and submit a non-refundable application fee.

 Can I use medical marijuana anywhere in Illinois?